mkermani144/docs/samba/homeDrives&profiles.md

 /root/hard.ext4    /hard    ext4    defaults,barrier=1    0 0
 ```
 _Note: If you are using another type of filesystem other than `ext4`, samba recommends that you add other options to your `fstab` file.
 See the documentation for more details._
+__Special Note: Make sure your share folder has permission of 775 (at least).
+Otherwise, some problems will occur.__

 Adding share